-What 2 for 1 Means
+What is The 2 For 1 Promotion

 You have to check out each attraction’s individual rules and regulations when you print out the voucher from the web site, the above is the general rule but individual attractions may have other restrictions.

+Its not all straight forward with the qualifying railway tickets either.
+The UK has a privatised rail system with many operating companies, not all of which support the promotion.
 Confusingly return tickets on the Gatwick Express and Stansted Express airport trains bought from the railways do qualify but tickets on the Heathrow Express and Heathrow Connect do not.

 There are railways stations in the suburbs of London away from where most visitors stay which may sell tickets valid for 2 for 1.
 If a railway station is in one of the London public transport zonal areas it will sell both Travelcards and return rail tickets that are valid for 2 for 1.
 However, the ticket office at such stations must be operated by the railways for tickets to be valid for 2 for 1.

-Many stations are dual railways and underground stations but unlike the mainline railway stations in Central London listed above do not have separate ticket offices.
+Many stations are dual railways and underground/overground stations but unlike the mainline railway stations in Central London listed above do not have separate ticket offices.
 Some stations like Heathrow Airport and West Brompton as a result do not sell tickets valid for 2 for 1 whilst Ealing Broadway does.

-Photo ID Cards For 7 Day Travelcards
+Photo ID Cards For 7 Day Travelcards Purchased From The Railways